TrinityPower2/Datamining_Prj/README.md

 Please follow the procedure to install and use our platform:

 + Clone the git repository
-+ Make sure to install all the libraries inside requirements.txt file
++ Make sure to install all the libraries inside requirements.txt file (in a terminal: pip install -r requirements.txt)
 + Go into your terminal (make sure that you are on the project directory)
 + Execute the following command: streamlit run landing_page.py The Streamlit app should now run on your web browser!